gauravbarall/Databank/README.md

 # OSGeo Nepal Data Bank

-Welcome to the OSGeo Nepal Data Bank Repo !
+Welcome to the OSGeo Nepal Data Bank Repo!
 This repository serves as a centralized collection of Data sources.
 Feel free to contribute by adding new Data sources to the list.

 ## Table of Contents